 While there are millions of bank strategies, there are only a few, in our estimation, that move the needle.
 They break down to these three:

 Customer Relevancy: Here is the question – If your bank were to be acquired or go out of business, who would cry?
 If no one misses you, well, that is a problem.
 Friends, family, and investors don’t count.
-What counts is the fact that you can create a scalable strategy that makes a difference in the lives of some customer segment.
+What counts is the fact that you can create a scalable strategy that makes a difference in the lives of some customer segments.
 The more relevant you can become, well the more likely you are to create that alpha in your return.
 Providing value to the marketplace that can’t be found elsewhere, is a true strategy.

 Relevancy can be an amazing customer experience, it can be a specialized product, it could be an understanding of a particular customer segment or it could be a number of other things.
 Whatever it is, the goal is to create a clear value proposition that is sustainable both at your current bank’s size but also at scale.